-Except with the prior written authority of the Council no person will, in respect of any erosion protection works managed or under the control of the Council:
+Except with the prior written authority of the Council, no person will, in respect of any erosion protection works managed, or under the control of, the Council:

-- a.
-Remove, damage or allow stock to damage any erosion protection works that have been placed or planted adjacent to a river by the Council or its predecessors - b.
-Dump or deposit any item on, in or beside an erosion protection works.
+- (a) Remove, damage, or allow stock to damage, any erosion protection works that have been placed or planted adjacent to a river by the Council or its predecessors. - (b) Dump or deposit any item on, in, or beside, an erosion protection works.

-7 Grass Carp
+7. Grass Carp

-Grass carp are used in some drains in the region as biological weed control and are considered a Council asset, therefore no person will:
+Grass carp are used in some drains in the region as biological weed control, and are considered a Council asset, therefore no person will:

-- a.
-Catch, take, or harvest or engage in any activity which may reasonably be expected to result in the catching, taking or harvesting of grass carp from any drain, canal or river managed by or under the control of the Council - b.
-Kill, maim, injure or engage in any activity, which may reasonably be expected to result in the killing, maiming or injury of grass carp in any drain, canal or river managed by or under the control of the Council. - See Appendix I for grass carp description. - c.
-Interfere with any structure that contains or restricts grass carp in a release area of a drain, canal or river.
+- (a) Catch, take, or harvest, or engage in any activity which may reasonably be expected to result in the catching, taking or harvesting of grass carp from any drain, canal or river managed by, or under the control of, the Council. - (b) Kill, maim, injure or engage in any activity, which may reasonably be expected to result in the killing, maiming or injury of grass carp in any drain, canal or river managed by, or under the control of, the Council. - (c) Interfere with any structure that contains or restricts grass carp in a release area of a drain, canal, or river.